Methodology

 Editorial independence

-Vendors may subscribe to a Verified tier that confirms their profile details are accurate and adds a "Verified" badge — nothing more.
-Verified tier does not affect rankings, comparisons, or the order vendors appear in.
+Vendors may also Claim their profile, which lets the vendor confirm or update factual details (pricing notes, framework coverage, integrations, HQ, contact email, logo) and adds a small “Claimed” badge that signals the vendor has reviewed the page.
+Claimed does not affect rankings, comparisons, or directory order.
 The baseline profile — features, pricing, framework coverage, pros and cons, comparisons, source links — is researched and written independently of any commercial relationship.

 Source requirements